-Trump says Attorney General Sessions safe in job at least until November: Bloomberg
+Trump says Attorney General Sessions' safe in job at least until November: Bloomberg

 “I just would love to have him do a great job,” Bloomberg quoted Trump as saying.
 It said the president declined to comment when asked whether he would keep Sessions in office beyond November.

 Trump has repeatedly attacked Sessions for recusing himself from the investigation into alleged Russian interference in the 2016 U.S. presidential election campaign.
-After Sessions recused himself, Deputy Attorney General Rod Rosenstein appointed Special Counsel Robert Mueller to lead the probe, which Trump has called a “witch hunt.”
+After the recusal, Deputy Attorney General Rod Rosenstein appointed Special Counsel Robert Mueller to lead the probe, which Trump has called a “witch hunt.”

+Trump said in the Bloomberg News interview he viewed the Mueller probe as an “illegal investigation.”

+The president resumed his attacks on Sessions last week, accusing him of never fully exerting control over the Justice Department.
+Sessions, in a rare rebuttal, responded that he took control of the department the day he became attorney general and would not allow it to be “improperly influenced by political considerations.”

 Reporting by David Alexander; Editing by Peter Cooney